-\$ Thousands (unaudited) as at December 31, 2020 2019
+\$ Thousands (unaudited) as at December 31, 2021 20 020

-USA 77,092 320,054
+USA 262,937 76,778

-Rest of World 16,176 8,941
+Rest of World 179,655 16,176

-Canada 50,019 138,762
+Canada 114,957 50,019

-Total Backlog \$ 143,287 \$ 467,757
+Total Backlog \$ 557,549 \$ 142,973

 In addition to meeting the fluctuating demand for products and services, it has been necessary for Enerflex to maintain its competitive position and market share.
-Enerflex believes it will be successful at increasing its market share by providing quality products and service, negotiating fair prices for its products and services, expanding the global reach of its export sales, developing and maintaining relationships with key customers and suppliers, maintaining the skill levels of its employees, and monitoring and adjusting to the practices of competitors.
+Enerflex believes it will be successful at increasing its market share by providing quality products and service, negotiating fair prices for its products and services, expanding the global reach of its solutions, developing, and maintaining relationships with key customers and suppliers, maintaining the skill levels of its employees, and monitoring and adjusting to the practices of competitors.
 The ability to meet these competitive pressures within a reasonable cost structure will continue to be key to Enerflex's future success.